Solarc117/react-pomodoro/README.md

 - Short breaks (between focus sessions, in the same cycle)
 - Long breaks (between cycles)

-As well as:
+As well as the number of:
-- The number of focus sessions per pomodoro cycle
+- Focus sessions per pomodoro cycle
-- The number of cycles they wish to complete
+- Cycles total

 Provides an audio notification upon a session or break end.